 We Are On Our Own Journey

-Each of us has had different factors that have contributed to our developing an eating disorder.
-Each of us has had our eating disorders for different amounts of times and to different degrees of severity.
+Each of us has had different factors that have contributed to developing an eating disorder.
+We each have had our eating disorders for different amounts of time and to different degrees of severity.

-Each of us has our own recovery plans, with different factors, people, support, and tools that we are utilizing.
+All of us have our own recovery plans, with different factors, people, support, and tools that we are utilizing.
 Therefore, none of our recoveries will be the same.

-But coming back to the “good enough” definition.
+But let’s come back to the “good enough” definition.
 I’m sure I’m not the only one who has thought this.
 “Could I be pushing myself harder?
 Could I be further along than I currently am?”
 Only each of us can know that for ourselves.

 Listen To Your Soul

 I’ve worked on becoming more in touch with my heart and intuition in my recovery, listening to the tiny whisperings of my soul.
 I have learned in my recovery journey what works for me and what doesn’t work for me.
-I am the kind of person who needs to take baby steps, challenging myself bit by bit, allowing myself to grow stronger in my self-confidence while building the blocks of my recovery.
+Now I understand I am the kind of person who needs to take baby steps.
+Challenging myself bit by bit, allows me to grow stronger in my self-confidence while building the blocks of my recovery.

 Am I Good Enough?

-So the question “Is my recovery ‘good enough’?” is one that asks me to turn within, be honest with myself, let go of perfectionistic standards and expectations, and let go of comparing.
-For me, it comes down to “Am I moving in the direction (towards complete recovery) that I want?
-Am I consistently growing?
-Am I consistently progressing?”
+So the question “Is my recovery ‘good enough’?” is one that asks me to turn within.
+To be honest with myself, let go of perfectionistic standards and expectations, and let go of comparing.
+For me, it comes down to: